 Ranthambhore National Park stretches across an area of 1,334km² on the eastern edge of the Thar Desert in Central India.
 Once the hunting grounds of the ruling family, today it is famous for its tigers which became diurnal in habit and are used to tourist vehicles.

 The landscape of the park is dominated by dry deciduous forests and occasional dry stretches interspersed with stream beds.
 The park is studded with remnants of its historic past.
 Old defensive walls, wells, mosques and other structures bear mute testimony to kingdoms and battles long forgotten.
-Overgrown with papal trees, they blend with their natural surroundings, creating dreamy, fairy-tale-like scenes in the jungle.
+The fort in Ranthambore Lake is one of the most picturesque historical landmarks in India.
+Overgrown with papal trees, the ruins blend with their natural surroundings, creating dreamy, fairy-tale-like scenes in the jungle.

 Six man-made lakes are the central focus of the park and many perennial streams criss-cross the entire park.
 The lakes gave rise to a number of adaptations among the wildlife that are unique to Ranthambhore.
 Sambar deer, for example, developed a habit of feeding on the rich plant life growing on the bottom of the lakes.
 The deer enter the water almost chest-deep to graze on the aquatic plants.